Deep Doubly Debiased Longitudinal Effect Estimation with ICE G-Computation: Semi-Synthetic Data DGP

-\textbf{DGP with Expanded Time-varying Confounding\;} In the simple DGP above, patient covariates are unaffected by treatment.
+\paragraph{DGP with Expanded Time-varying Confounding\;} In the simple DGP above, patient covariates are unaffected by treatment.
 To introduce a stronger and more realistic treatment–confounder feedback loop, we further synthesize treatment-dependent time-varying covariates.
+Specifically, we generate latent covariates $Z_t \in \mathbb{R}^{d_z}$ with initialization $Z_1 \sim \mathcal{N}(0, I)$ and dynamics